carmonalab/pyucell/README.md

 UCell is a computational method for evaluating gene signatures in single-cell datasets.
 UCell signature scores, based on the Mann-Whitney U statistic, are robust to dataset size and heterogeneity, and their calculation demands less computing time and memory than other available methods, enabling the processing of large datasets in a few minutes even on machines with limited computing power.

-[pyUCell](https://github.com/carmonalab/pyucell) is the python implementation for the UCell algorithm, also available for R - [Bioconductor](https://bioconductor.org/packages/UCell/) and [GitHub](https://github.com/carmonalab/UCell)
+[pyUCell](https://github.com/carmonalab/pyucell) is a python implementation for the UCell algorithm, also available for R - [Bioconductor](https://bioconductor.org/packages/UCell/) and [GitHub](https://github.com/carmonalab/UCell)

 ### Getting started